-The smell of a good coffee and the admiration for a sea urchin shell inspired Marie-Eve Bordeleau to create beautiful jewelry with delicate patterns.
-The pieces are formed from an imprint of a sea urchin shell or a coffee bean and then crafted in sterling silver.
+The smell of good coffee and the admiration for a sea urchin shell inspired Marie-Ève Bordeleau to create beautiful jewelry with delicate designs.
+The pieces are formed from an imprint of a sea urchin shell or a coffee bean, and then crafted in sterling silver.

-In 2004, she enrols at the École de joaillerie de Québec where she develops a strong sculptural desire.
-While visiting British Columbia, she discovers the sea urchin shell that inspires her first collection.
-In 2008, she completes her first production of jewellery in sterling silver and sculpted wood, combined with freshwater pearls and gold.
-Afterwards, she sets up her workshop in her father’s garage and founds the company Marie-Eve Bordeleau, Sculptures prêtes à porter.
-She designs a transportable kiosk, inspired by a high-heeled shoe, built by her father and with which she travels throughout Quebec and Ontario, participating in several craft shows.
-Her first online boutique for Canadian customers is launched in 2013, followed by a second one, this time for American and international customers.
+In 2004, she enrolled in the Quebec City Jewellery School where she developed a strong sculptural desire.
+While visiting British Columbia, she discovered sea urchin shells which inspired her to create a collection.
+In 2008, she produced her first jewelry in sterling silver and carved wood, combined with freshwater pearls and gold.
+She then set up her workshop in the family garage and founded the company Marie-Eve Bordeleau, Sculptures Prêtes à Porter.
+She designed a portable kiosk, inspired by a high-heeled shoe built by her father, with which she travelled throughout Quebec and Ontario, participating in several craft shows.
+Her first online store for Canadian customers was launched in 2013, followed closely by a second one, this time dedicated to American and international customers.

 Since 2009, she has continually adapted to her clientele to offer unique, affordable and small series products.
 Her three collections illustrate her evolution, her quest for new textures and her determination to perfect her work.

 Like a Sea Urchin is greatly inspired by her trip to Western Canada and combines minimalism of form with a fine search for texture and relief - Precious Nature draws from nature to marry precious and recycled woods, sterling silver and freshwater pearls - Like a Coffee Bean evokes the everyday through the imprint of a coffee bean in sterling silver.